dominicstop/react-native-ios-context-menu/README.md

 <br>

 * The `ContextMenuView.menuConfig` prop accepts an optional `MenuConfig` object.
-The object will then be used to create and configure the context menu<br><br>
+The object will be used to create and configure the context menu<br><br>
 	* You can set the context menu title via passing a string value to the `MenuConfig.menuTitle` property.<br><br>
 	* To populate the context menu with items, you can pass a `MenuActionConfig` object to the `MenuConfig.menuItems` property.